elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/chapter_02.md

 You will find that we have gone quite far if you compare the first R code snippet and the self-contained file, which we will name **`wisconsin.qmd`**.
 But fundamental questions remain: Why should you bother?
 How does literate programming resolve the issues we mentioned?

 ### 2.4.1 Reproducibility
 This is one of the biggest selling points of literate programming.
 As we will see in coming chapters, how the self-contained file is written allows results to be generated *on the fly* when you generate the deliverable.

-What does this mean?
+!!! question "Exercise"

+    What good does generating the results *on the fly* practically do?
+In other words, how has the workflow changed for the better?

+    ??? success "Solution"

+        Here are a few changes that would occur to the workflow:

         1. You do not need to run **`analysis.R`** first to save `histogram.jpg` and `correlation.png`, before generating the deliverable in `report.tex`.
 You just make any necessary changes in **`wisconsin.qmd`**.
         2. The same goes for numbers and tables.
 You do not need to pre-compute say the $t$-statistic, manually input in `report.tex`, and then generate the deliverable.
 Again, just edit **`wisconsin.qmd`**.
         3. Your collaborator sends you a new set of data with more rows?
 No problem, the dimensions (`dim(cancer_data)`) and everything else will be updated.

-This is what reproducibility is about.
+The answers to the question above are what reproducibility is about.

 ### 2.4.2 Version control, and more
 Reproducibility is greatly enhanced if you combine literate programming with version control.
 Essentially, you track the changes made to **`wisconsin.qmd`** and all the other files (but pherhaps not in the same way word processing systems track changes in word documents), so the safety net of previous versions is always there for you to fall back in case mistakes are made in your analysis.
 Practically and more importantly, you will not need to duplicate files and name them **`wisconsin-draft.qmd`**, **`wisconsin-draft-02.qmd`**, **`wisconsin-final.qmd`**, **`wisconsin-final-final.qmd`**.
 You will learn more in the module on [version control](../../../ELIXIR-TrP-VersionControlR-CodeRep/).